pingcap/docs/faq/sql-faq.md

 ## Why does the auto-increment ID of the later inserted data is smaller than that of the earlier inserted data in TiDB?

 The auto-increment ID feature in TiDB is only guaranteed to be automatically incremental and unique but is not guaranteed to be allocated sequentially.
 Currently, TiDB is allocating IDs in batches.
 If data is inserted into multiple TiDB servers simultaneously, the allocated IDs are not sequential.
 When multiple threads concurrently insert data to multiple `tidb-server` instances, the auto-increment ID of the later inserted data may be smaller.
 TiDB allows specifying `AUTO_INCREMENT` for the integer field, but allows only one `AUTO_INCREMENT` field in a single table.
-For details, see [CREATE TABLE syntax](/mysql-compatibility.md#auto-increment-id).
+For details, see [Auto-increment ID](/mysql-compatibility.md#auto-increment-id).

 ## How to modify the `sql_mode` in TiDB except using the `set` command?

 The configuration method of TiDB `sql_mode` is different from that of MySQL `sql_mode`.
-TiDB does not support using the configuration file to configure `sql\_mode` of the database; it only supports using the `set` command to configure `sql\_mode` of the database.
+TiDB does not support using the configuration file to configure `sql_mode` of the database; it only supports using the `set` command to configure `sql_mode` of the database.
 You can use `set @@global.sql_mode = 'STRICT_TRANS_TABLES';` to configure it.

+## Error: `java.sql.BatchUpdateExecption:statement count 5001 exceeds the transaction limitation` while using Sqoop to write data into TiDB in batches

-## In Sqoop, `--batch` means committing 100 `statement`s in each batch, but by default each `statement` contains 100 SQL statements.
-So, 100 * 100 = 10000 SQL statements, which exceeds 5000, the maximum number of statements allowed in a single TiDB transaction
+In Sqoop, `--batch` means committing 100 statements in each batch, but by default each statement contains 100 SQL statements.
+So, 100 * 100 = 10000 SQL statements, which exceeds 5000, the maximum number of statements allowed in a single TiDB transaction.

 Two solutions: